Kansas School for the Deaf: Sports

 Like many schools, KSD encourages students to participate in athletics.
 It adopted sports very early on, The football team began in 1899, and the basketball team in 1903.
 Perhaps the most famous KSD alumnus is Dummy Taylor who pitched for the New York Giants from 1900 to 1908.
 In addition to football and baseball, the school has also had active wrestling, track, basketball, cheerleading and volleyball programs.
 Athletic teams play both area public schools and other state deaf schools from the region.
+KSD boys won the 1978 National Deaf Football Championship and 1978 National Deaf Basketball Championship.
+The KSD girls won the 1978 National Deaf Volleyball Championship.

 Campus

 The school has dormitories for students who live far from the campus.
 The Stanley D. Roth east and west wings house dormitories.